Section 1: What is Display Advertising?

 In addition to message match, maintaining a conversion ratio of 1:1 is also very important for an optimized post-click landing page.

 Conversion ratio refers to the number of places to click on a webpage compared to the number of conversion goals presented on the page.
 A true post-click landing page is a standalone page, separated from your main website’s navigation, the purpose of the page is to promote a single offer, so it should always maintain a 1:1 conversion ratio.

 The only clickable link on an optimized post-click landing page is the CTA button.
 If your post-click landing page has other off-page navigation links you are essentially going against the very definition of a post-click landing page, which of course minimizes your chances of getting visitors to fulfill the conversion goal.

 The Instapage display ad and post-click landing page, maintain message match and the latter have a 1:1 conversion ratio:

-Make sure to pair all your display ads with relevant optimized post-click experiences to convince visitors to continue their journey with your brand beyond the ad click.
+Make sure to pair all your display ads with relevant optimized post-click landing pages to convince visitors to continue their journey with your brand beyond the ad click.

 Display advertising allows you to use images and other rich media types to create ads that have the visual appeal to attract new customers and call back potential customers who have lost their way.

-When you create optimized display ads and connect them to relevant post-click experiences you increase the chances of not only getting an ad click but a CTA button click.
+When you create optimized display ads and connect them to relevant post-click landing pages you increase the chances of not only getting an ad click but a CTA button click.

 Create optimized post-click landing pages for your display ads today with Instapage.
 Sign-up for the Instapage 14-day free trial and use the industry’s most sophisticated post-click landing page platform with advanced testing and analytics capabilities.